26 Paper Prototypes

 Your discussion/document should include:

-• A list of what worked, what didn’t work, and perhaps things you should stop doing, start doing, or continue doing (by use case).
+- A list of what worked, what didn’t, and perhaps things you should stop doing, start doing, or continue doing (by use case).
 This may include a list of recommendations or additions to the system that you hadn’t expected or considered.

-• A list of things (if available) that the user/client loved, hated, or recommend needed to be changed.
+- A list of things (if available) that the user/client loved, hated, or recommended needed to be changed.

 This information should be compiled and used to identify how you might improve the system you have designed.
-It might mean that you need to introduce new requirements, or have further conversations with the client.
+It might mean introducing new requirements or having further conversations with the client.

 Check out the video below, then consider whether or not this is a good example of a paper prototyping session.
 Why, or why not?